nagerz/quantified_self/README.md

 "That meal already exists for that user."
 ```

-###### Adding a Food to a Meal
+##### Adding a Food to a Meal

-A logged in user can add a food item to an previously created meal by a `POST` request to the `/api/v1/meals/:meal_id/foods/:food_id` endpoint.
-The request must contain a users API key, an existing meal id of a meal belonging to the user, and a food id of a food item existing in the databse.
+A logged in user can add a food item to a previously created meal via a `POST` request to the `/api/v1/meals/:meal_id/foods/:food_id` endpoint.
+The request must contain a users API key, an existing meal id of a meal belonging to the user, and a food id of a food item existing in the database.
 A successful request should match the format provided below.

 ``` HTTP
 POST /api/v1/foods